-Gateway to the world can be booked Monday to Friday at 10.15am, 11.30am and 1.15pm.
+Gateway to the world can be booked on Tuesdays and Thursdays at 10.15am, 11.30am and 1.15pm.

-This session begins in The Great Port gallery which outlines how Liverpool became one of the world’s great ports and how this shaped the city of today.
+This workshop begins in The Great Port gallery which outlines how Liverpool became one of the world’s great ports and how this shaped the city of today.
 Pupils explore the trade goods wall to identify examples of imports and exports to and from Liverpool.